Kemp Family History: 1714 to Present

 George Kemp, Apprenticeship Indenture 1825

-Born: 1810 little Stambridge Essex, died in 1877 in Dibod Egypt (where he went due to ill health)
+Born: in 1810, little Stambridge Essex, died in 1877 in Dibod, Egypt (where he went due to ill health)

 Married: Emily Lydia Kelsall